zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

 ## Introduction

 Security Assessment helps you assess the security of your database configurations.
 It analyzes database configurations, user accounts, and security controls, and then reports the findings with recommendations for remediation activities that follow best practices to reduce or mitigate risk.
 User Assessment helps you assess the security of your database users and identify high risk users.
-By default, Oracle Data Safe automatically generates a Security Assessment and User Assessment report for your target database during target registration.
-Both Security Assessment and User Assessment also let you monitor security drift on your target databases.
-By setting a baseline, and comparing it to another assessment, you can generate a Comparison report.
+By default, Oracle Data Safe automatically generates security and user assessments for your target databases and stores them in the Assessment History.
+You can analyze assessment data across all your target databases and for each target database.
+You can monitor security drift on your target databases by comparing the latest assessment to a baseline or to another assessment.

 In this lab, you explore Security Assessment and User Assessment.
 Because these features are similar, you perform some tasks in Security Assessment and others in User Assessment.